 while you speak.)

 Listening is a critical part of a good business presentation, and it’s difficult to do that if you’re distracted by noises in your environment while on a call.
-Allowing that to happen doesn’t leave a particularly good impression with the other person on the call, either.
+Allowing that to happen doesn’t leave a particularly good impression on the other person on the call, either.

 - Remember you’re on camera.
 When you’re not sitting directly across from someone, it’s very difficult for people to read your non-verbal cues.
 That’s because their view of you is usually limited to your head and shoulders.
 For that reason, it’s important that you are more deliberate with your gestures, and that you make them in front of the camera.